 Domestic Violence Batterers' Intervention Program – Penal Code 1203.097

-If convicted on a domestic violence related offense in a Los Angeles criminal court and placed on probation by the court, the judge will order you to complete a 52 week batterers' program known as the Batterers' Intervention Program (BIP).
+If convicted on a domestic violence-related offense in a Los Angeles criminal court and placed on probation by the court, the judge will order you to complete a 52-week batterers' program known as the Batterers' Intervention Program (BIP).
 The terms of probation for a domestic violence offense are described under California Penal Code Section 1203.097.

-You might also be ordered to enroll in a drug and alcohol treatment program or even attend anger management classes – and you will lose your gun possession rights after a domestic violence conviction.
+You might also be ordered to enroll in a drug and alcohol treatment program or even attend anger management classes, and you will lose your gun possession rights after a domestic violence conviction.

 When Is the Batterer's Intervention Program Required?

 If convicted of a misdemeanor or felony domestic violence in Los Angeles, you will normally be placed on probation by the judge.
-Then, the Penal Code 1203.097, batterer's intervention program, will be required as part of probation when if the victim is listed under Family Code 6211, which describes domestic violence abuse against someone who is:
+Then, Penal Code 1203.097, batterer's intervention program, will be required as part of probation if the victim is listed under Family Code 6211, which describes domestic violence abuse against someone who is:

 - Current or former spouse

-- Somebody your dating or formerly dated
+- Somebody you're dating or formerly dated

 - Somebody you are living with or used you live with